 Myodesopsia is when a human experiences shapes and spots in their vision.
 Although they may look like worms or bacteria, thankfully they are not!

 Between the eye lens and retina is a gel-like substance called the vitreous humour, which is normally transparent.
 Eye floaters occur when there are deposits or interruptions in this normally clear substance.
 These deposits then cast shadows on the retina – which is when our brain notices them, leading to our perception of ‘floaters’.

 They are actually an incredibly common condition.
 One study of smartphone users found that 76% of participants see floaters in their vision, while 33% felt that their eyesight was affected by them.

-The most likely cause of myodesopsia is the aging process.
-As we get older, our vitreous humour gel shrinks, and starts to turn into liquid.
+The most likely cause of myodesopsia is the ageing process.
+As we get older, our vitreous humour gel shrinks and starts to turn into liquid.
 This puts pressure on the retina, increasing the likelihood of detachments and tears.

 There are also several other causes of floaters:

 - eye inflammation

 - trauma to the eye

 - complications from eye surgery

 The vast majority of eye floaters do not have serious consequences, but in the event of a retinal detachment, immediate medical attention is needed to assess the damage and potentially save person eyesight.